MangaD/hf-workshop/documentation/METHODOLOGY.md

 # Methodology

-## Extracting the SWF from the original HF
+## Extracting the SWF from the original HF v0.7

 There are two distinct release files of Hero Fighter.
 An SWF file which is played on the user's browser, called `Console_v0.7.0_secure.swf`, and an EXE file which is installed on the user's PC.
 The SWF file is encryped with MochiCrypt, if we attempt to use an SWF decompiler on it we will be seeing multiple SWF files, and the game is encrypted inside one of them using MochiCrypt.
 The EXE file was not compiled using the Adobe Flash Player projector, I don't know how it was compiled and the SWF file is encrypted as well (can't see it with hex editor).

 In order to extract the SWF file of the game we use [SWF Memory Dumper](https://sites.google.com/site/forceprojectx/services/apps/memory_dumper), which is a program that extracts the SWF file from the memory while the game is running.
 The principle is that flash games need to be uncompressed and decrypted in memory, before flash can play them.
 So if we manage to get the game directly from the memory, we bypass zlib compression, mochicrypt encryption and stuff like that, and get a ready-to-hack file.

+## Extracting the SWF from HFX

+The SWF is inside the APK file, which is a ZIP file, in the path `assets/HeroFighterX.swf`.
+Unlike HF v0.7, this one is not encrypted.

 ## Editing the SWF